gravitational/teleport/rfd/0011-database-access.md

   databases:
   - name: "postgres-rds"
     protocol: "postgres"
-    endpoint: "postgres-rds.xxx.us-east-1.rds.amazonaws.com:5432"
+    uri: "postgres-rds.xxx.us-east-1.rds.amazonaws.com:5432"
-    ca_path: "/opt/rds/rds-ca-2019-root.pem"
+    ca_cert_file: "/opt/rds/rds-ca-2019-root.pem"
     aws:
       auth: "iam"
       region: "us-east-1"
 ```

-* `endpoint` is the endpoint for a particular database from RDS control panel.
+* `uri` is the endpoint for a particular database from RDS control panel.
 For Aurora, it can be any of the exposed database endpoints, reader or writer.
-* `ca_path` is a path to the [RDS root certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
+* `ca_cert_file` is a path to the [RDS root certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
 * `aws.auth` is the authentication method, only "iam" is supported.
 * `aws.region` is the region the database is deployed in.

-AWS credentials, if left unspecified, will be retrieved from the environment
+AWS credentials will be initialized using default credential provider chain
-in the same way as `aws` CLI tool does, i.e. from the credentials file or
+used by Go SDK which looks in the environment variables, then shared
-supported environment variables.
-Credentials can also be provided in the
+credentials file and then falls back to IAM role.
+Refer to [AWS documentation](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials)
-service configuration via `aws.access_key` and `aws.secret_key` fields.
+for more info.

 ### Database instance